pecknigel/learning-resources/index.md

 #### Implementations

 These are current implementations.
 All just getting started (November, 2024).
 A great time to get involved in this long term  program.
-It can be awesome experience for your resume.
+It can look great on your resumé.

 **Open Exchange Tickers**
 [README](https://github.com/pecknigel/open-exchange-tickers/blob/main/README.md)